terais-eu/terais-eu/content/post/24-03-11-icann-neurorob-session/index.md

 ---
-title: "Special Session on Neurorobotics: 2.
-Edition"
+title: "Special Session on Neurorobotics: Second Edition"
 date: 2024-03-11

 # Set to true to display this item on the home page